-In the view of the education world, a teacher is a person who becomes a role model for students (Lumpkin, 2008; Cheung, 2019), not only in terms of thinking skills but also in terms of attitude.
+In the view of the education world, a teacher is a person who becomes a role model for students (Cheung, 2019; Lumpkin, 2013), not only in terms of thinking skills but also in terms of attitude.
 The way the teacher acts in the classroom also attracts students' attention.
 Without the teacher realizing it, students always pay attention to the teacher, such as how teachers prepare to learn, how teachers carry out and manage to learn, how teachers behave when given input, even how teachers learn.
 Being a teacher doesn't mean that he or she stopped learning.
-A teacher should have a passion continue learning (Sundari, 2017; Frost, 2011; Darling-Hammond, 2008), want to continue developing him/herself, and always want to know what developments are happening around him/her.
+A teacher should have a passion continue learning (Darling-hammond, 1998; Frost, 2011; Sundari, 2017), want to continue developing him/herself, and always want to know what developments are happening around him/her.
 It means that a teacher is someone who continually upgrades him/herself with the zest of a lifelong learner.

-Therefore, a student-teacher candidate needs to have self-regulated learning (Kramarski & Michalsky, 2009; Paris & Winograd, 2003).
-Self-regulated learning is one of the soft skills that need to be trained in students as agents of change related to the times every day 27 ursyahidah & Albab, 2018).
+Prospective teacher students are students who will be prepared to become teachers.
+Therefore, a student-teacher candidate needs to have self-regulated learning (Kramarski & Michalsky, 2009; Paris & Winograd, 2003) so that one day they can become lifelong learner teachers.
+Self-regulated learning is one of the soft skills that need to be trained in students as agents of change related to the times every day (Karimpour et al., 2018; Nursyahidah & Albab, 2018).
 Bandura defines self-regulated learning as an individual's ability to monitor his behavior in learning and individual effort (Hargis, 2000).
-Self-regulated learning is not instantaneous and can grow by itself but needs to be contauously trained and developed.
+Self-regulated learning is not instantaneous and can grow by itself but needs to be continuously trained and developed.
 For this reason, self-regulated learning needs to be fostered since teachers are still in the learning period.

 Mathematics students in the UPH FIP Mathematics education study program are expected to become professional mathematics teachers under the study program's mission.
 As an output from this study program, mathematics teachers are expected to teach mathematics well, not only teaching procedural skills but also in basic concepts.
 Therefore, for courses directly related to school mathematics content, a response class is held as a companion.
 In a regular class, the lecturer teaches fundamental concepts and gives examples of questions, while in a response class, the assistant lecturer deepens question development.
 UPH Mathematics Education Study Program defines response class as an activity non-lecturing.
-It includes a structured academic activity as a forum for deepening material or strengthening student knowledge through practice questions, discussions, and many more (Dirgantoro, Saragih, Listiani, Mentang, 2017).
+It includes a structured academic activity as a forum for deepening material or strengthening student knowledge through practice questions, discussions, and many more (Dirgantoro et al., 2017).
 The aim is that students will increasingly understand the basic concepts and development of questions in the course so that later they can guide students well.